Helmut-Ortmann/EnterpriseArchitect_hoTools/README.md

 - [SQL](https://github.com/Helmut-Ortmann/EnterpriseArchitect_hoTools/wiki/SQL) with tabbed Windows
     -- Select, Insert, Delete, Update
     -- Templates
-    -- Macros (easy access to EA, a lot more than EA delivers) -- See error
+    -- Macros (easy access to EA items / Packages or complete Branches, a lot more than EA delivers) -- See error
     -- Conveyed Items
     -- *.sql files in file system (you may use favourite Editor)